-115.16 Inmates with disabilities and inmates who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion The HACTC provides inmates with disabilities and who are limited English proficient with ways in which to fully participate in protection efforts.
+Inmates with disabilities and inmates who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed policy H-105 PREA: Inmate Screening, Orientation, Education and policy H-113 PREA: Inmates with disabilities and limited English proficiency.
+The HACTC provides inmates with disabilities and who are limited English proficient with ways in which to fully participate in protection efforts.
 The HACTC inmate handbook and posters are also in Spanish, as this is predominantly the other language encountered at this facility.
 The facility has a contract with TeleLanguage, an interpreter service, to include sign language interpretation.
 The facility does not use inmates to interpret for other inmates.
-They have instructed all staff in the use of these procedures and provided the numbers for their 24-7 interpretation service in easily accessible areas for staff.
+They have instructed all staff in the use of these procedures and provided the numbers for their 24-7 interpretation service in easily accessible areas for staff and in pocket cards.
 The interpretive services can assist in the intake process, screening process, education on how to report and if need be, translate during the investigative process.
-Staff work with inmates who may have trouble reading or with comprehension due to a disability or cognitive impairment.
-They read the information and explain it to them at a level they able to understand.
-These procedures were confirmed during staff interviews.
+Staff work with inmates who may have trouble reading or comprehension due to a disability or cognitive impairment.
+They read the information and explain it to them at a level they are able to understand.
+These procedures were confirmed during staff and inmate interviews.
+The auditor used TeleLanguage Services to conduct random interviews with inmates the auditor selected who spoke Spanish.